 Common vulnerabilities of all models

-In each of the three forms of concurrency discussed above, there is a risk that some concurrent part of the program will incur an exception, which may or may not result in notification of the main body of the program.
-See 6.62 Concurrency -- Premature termination [CGS] for issues associated with such vulnerabilities.
+In each of the three forms of concurrency discussed above, there is a risk that some concurrent part of the program will incur an exception, which may or may not result in notification of the main body of the program (see 6.62 Concurrency -- Premature termination [CGS]).

 The threat of deadlocks by mutual dependence among futures is analogous to deadlocks of threads and processes.
 For example: